personalagile/aiteam/docs/arc42/arc42.md

 - Product Owner (PO)
 - Agile Coach (AC)

 Users interact with the PO through a chat UI.
-PO and AC select cross-functional experts when needed and spawn dynamic expert agents.
+PO and AC select cross-functional, cross-domain experts (IT and non-IT) when needed and spawn dynamic expert agents.
 Each agent has short-term (Redis) and long-term memory (Neo4j) and may access the internet.
 Goal: an iterative, learning system that plans, executes, and continuously improves work.

 Non-goals: a full MLOps/vector database platform, proprietary tool integrations beyond a minimal demo.